Indo people: Japanese occupation (1942–1945)

-Indonesian Independence struggle (1945–1949)
+Indonesian independence struggle (1945–1949)

 Leaders of the Indonesian independence movement cooperated with the Japanese to realise an independent nation.
 Two days after Japan's surrender in August 1945, the independence leaders declared an independent Republic of Indonesia.
 The majority of Indo males were either captive or in hiding and remained oblivious to these developments.
 During the occupation, the Japanese had imprisoned some 42,000 Dutch military personnel and around 100,000 civilians, mostly Dutch people who could not provide proof of Indonesian descent.
 During the Japanese occupation, the Dutch were put into the lowest class.
 Native blood was the only thing that could free Indos from being put into concentration camps, 160,000 Indos (Eurasians) were not herded into camps.
 It is estimated that 8,200 European POW and 16,800 Indo people and European civilians died in Japanese concentration camps and the number of Indo people who died outside the camps is unknown.

-On 24 November 1945, Sutomo leaked propaganda to specifically kill the Dutch, Indo, Ambonese and unarmed civilians, Hundreds of Eurasians were killed in attacks by fanatical nationalistic Indonesian youth groups in the Bersiap Period during the last quarter of 1945, and it is estimated that around 5,500 to 20,000 Indo people and European civilians people were killed and 2,500 went missing during bersiap period.
+On 24 November 1945, Sutomo leaked propaganda to specifically kill unarmed Dutch, Indo, and Ambonese civilians Hundreds of Eurasians were attacked by fanatical nationalistic Indonesian youth groups during the Bersiap period, in the last quarter of 1945, with estimates ranging 5,500 to 20,000 (Indo and European) civilians killed, and 2,500 missing.

-So of the 290,000 Indo people and Europeans, 260,000 of whom had Dutch citizenship before the Japanese occupation, it is estimated that more than 50,000 died during the Japanese occupation until the Bersiap period.
+Of the 290,000 Indo people and Europeans (260,000 of whom had Dutch citizenship before the Japanese occupation), it is estimated that more than 50,000 died during the Japanese occupation, until the Bersiap period.